Anatoly1010/Atomize/atomize/documentation/temperature_controller_functions.md

 This function can be used to change the state of the device keyboard.
 If an argument is specified the function sets a new keyboard state setting.
 If there is no argument the function returns the current keyboard state setting.
 The state should be one of the following:<br/>
 ['Local-Locked', 'Remote-Locked', 'Local-Unlocked', 'Remote-Unlocked']<br/>
 The first part corresponds to the device state, the second to the keyboard state.
 The default option is 'Remote-Unlocked'.<br/>
 Lakeshore temperature controllers use a 3-digit keypad lock code for locking and unlocking the keypad.
 The factory default code is 123.
 To unlock the keypad manually, press and hold the Enter key for 10 seconds.
-Function [tc_lock_keyboard()](#tc_lock_keyboardlock) uses this code automatically.
+Function [tc_lock_keyboard()](#tc_lock_keyboardlock) uses this code automatically.<br/>
+The function is not available for Termodat-11M6, 13KX3, Stanford Research PTC10.
 ### tc_proportional(*prop)
 ```python3
 tc_proportional(*prop)